It takes a village: planning for a major riding event

 - 9 baggage trucks transporting riders’ luggage and supplies from Seattle to Portland

-- 50 phone calls per hour to the informational help line during both days of the event
+- 50 phone calls per hour to the emergency line during both days of the event

 - 2 to 3 years’ notice on reserving our partner hotel at the finish line